FHA Repair Requirements and Guidelines for FHA Loans

 The downside, of course, is that repairs could end up costing considerably more than the appraisal estimation.
 This can set the buyer back quite a few dollars at a time when the deal isn't even finalized yet.
 It's one thing if he ends up owning the property, but it can still mean a good bit of cash out of pocket right before closing.

 FHA Repairs for Garages

-It's up to the appraiser and underwriter as to whether the interior of a converted garage needs to be dismantled.
+It's up to the appraiser and the underwriter as to whether the interior of a converted garage must be dismantled.
 The appraiser also has the option of simply appraising the value of the home without the garage conversion and/or deducting for the cost of demolition.

 FHA Repairs for Non-Permitted Additions

 FHA's biggest repair concerns are health and safety issues, protecting the security of the property, and the structural soundness of the property.

 Non-permitted additions and remodels are not always finished to code.
 Not only might the FHA require that these items be brought up to code, but it might not consider the value of non-permitted items in its appraisal if it decides to approve the loan without that requirement.

 FHA repair guidelines are also subject to lender overlays.
 The FHA might approve a non-permitted structure, but the lender's investor guidelines could cause an FHA loan to be denied for a non-permitted addition or remodel.

 FHA Repairs That Must be Completed Prior to Closing

 The following checklist provides a pretty comprehensive guideline as to what to keep an eye out for on a prospective property: